On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partial decompositions of an -dimensional vector space over into 1-dimensional subspaces

-\proof This is immediate from our characterization of minimal skipped intervals together with the fact that permuting the order in which 1-spaces are created in a saturated chain does not affect whether they are internally active in the basis $B$. \EOP
+\proof This follows from our characterization of minimal skipped intervals along with the fact that permuting the order in which 1-spaces are created in a saturated chain does not affect whether they are internally active in the basis $B$. \EOP

 We will refer to the critical cell contributed by the saturated chain $b_{(T^C)^{rev}}ab_T$ as being indexed by $T$, and denote this as $Crit(T)$.
 The next lemma will be applied both to $PD(1^n,q)$ and to the poset discussed in Section ~\ref{pisn}.